« Young Talents » scholarship

 Award winners of previous editions

-The Young Talents of the 2008 to 2019 editions are all following dazzling musical careers.
+The young talents of recent editions are all pursuing brilliant musical careers.

-Some of the Young Talent instrumentalists, such as Pierre Génisson, Ismaël Margain and Pierre Fouchenneret, are now renowned soloists and sought-after partners in chamber music.
-Other instrumentalists have joined major European orchestras: Johannes Grosso is principal oboe of the Frankfurt Opera and the Bayreuth Festival, Mathilde Caldérini, the flute player, has joined the Orchestra of La Suisse Romande and Laura Jaillet, the first ever award winner of the festival, is now part of the European Union Youth Orchestra.
-The Trio Karénine has made a remarkable Schumann recording (with the Aparté label) thanks to the grant of Musique & Vin au Clos Vougeot, has won a lot of attention and performs regularly.
+Some of our talented young instrumentalists, such as Pierre Génisson, Ismaël Margain and Pierre Fouchenneret, are now renowned soloists and sought-after chamber music partners.
+Other instrumentalists have joined some of Europe’s leading orchestras: Johannes Grosso is now oboe soloist with the Frankfurt Opera and the Bayreuth Festival, flutist Mathilde Caldérini has been appointed principal flute with the Orchestre national de Lille and Laura Jaillet, the first winner of the Musique & Vin award, is now a member of the European Union Youth Orchestra.
+The Trio Karénine recorded a highly acclaimed Schumann CD for the Aparté label thanks to a grant from Musique & Vin, and performs regularly.

 2021